sr99622/onvif-mcp/docs/SERVER_BUILD.md

 ```

+## Install nginx

-Am HTTP server is needed as well, install nginx using the prompt
+A HTTP server is needed as well, install nginx using the prompt

 ```
 install nginx